arquillian/arquillian-extension-android/README.md

         </dependency>

     *Note: Make sure you have **NOT** Arquillian Drone Selenium Server on the classpath, as it will collide unless configured to a different port.
-If you can remove it from classpath, you should disable it in `arquillian.xml`.
+If you cannot remove it from classpath, you should disable it in `arquillian.xml`.

         <extension qualifier="selenium-server">
             <!-- this must be skipped, we run /wd/hub on emulator -->